mandellis/mandellis/README.md

 Hi everyone!

-I am a freelance engineer focused on methods and analysis tools for numerical analysis and simulation especially CAE simulations (FEA, CFD).
-I am passionate about engineering, software, and in general innovation, and my mission is to support company in  and facilitate their innovation process by providing technical consultancy combined with state-of-the-art analysis methods and software tools.\
+I am a freelance engineer focused on methods and analysis tools for numerical analysis (FEA, CFD).
+I am passionate about engineering, software, innovation and my mission is to support company in  and facilitate their innovation process by providing technical consultancy combined with state-of-the-art analysis methods and software tools.\
 I'm comfortable in dealing with Among these, I am a developer of pre-post processing environment for FEA analysis.

 In 2016, I started my  .